CryptoArtSchool/PuffinGuideToCryptoArt/README.md

 https://makersplace.com/acekennedy/blue-star-1-of-20-15622/

 I think this artwork is cool, from the cute muse to the great tonal qualities of the piece.
 She makes an interesting subject; just what is her finger doing?
 From the title “Blue Star” it suggests to me that she has changed a blue star on her cheek to white.
 There's a certain magical quality about this action.
-Certainly the non-symmetry of star colour makes her look more attractive.
+Certainly, the non-symmetry of star colour makes her look more attractive.
 The play of white light against blue shadows adds great depth and the star buckle on her overalls is an especially nice detail.

 ## Artplusbrad